Littlefisher619/QRTools-CTF/README.md

-# QRParse
+# QRTools-CTF
-Convert a file to QR Code by Python3
+Convert a file to QR Code by Python3.
+Useful in CTF competitions.
 # Installation
 ```
 pip install opencv-python numpy matplotlib